enderchriss/sug-3/README.md

 4. if prompted, do the captcha

-5. you will be prompted to a microsoft sign in page
+5. you will be taken to a microsoft sign in page

 6. press other sign in methods